Current Employment

 • Self-motivated, consistently responsible and dependable

-• Ability to lift, move and/or carry 15 pounds and to assist other staff with large, heavy and awkward items (including objects, exhibition furniture, or storage crates)
+• Ability to life, move and/or carry 15 pounds to assist other staff with large, heavy and awkward items (including objects, exhibition furniture, or storage creates)

 • Ability to climb ladders or stairs for object storage, transport and/or maintenance as needed